Apply for an Ironmongery Trading License in Dubai

 Key Export Markets: GCC, South Asia, East Africa, Europe

-Setup Costs and Steps to Obtain the Licence
+Setup Costs and Steps to Obtain the License

 Setting up an ironmongery trading company at Dubai South Business Hub Free Zone involves a straightforward process with transparent cost structures.
-Licence fees at Dubai South typically start from AED 12,500 per year for a standard trading licence, with registration and administrative costs adding to the initial outlay.
-Annual renewal charges apply and are generally in line with the initial licence fee.
+License fees at Dubai South typically start from AED 12,500 per year for a standard trading license, with registration and administrative costs adding to the initial outlay.
+Annual renewal charges apply and are generally in line with the initial license fee.
 Costs may vary depending on the package selected and any additional services required.

 The free zone offers a range of facility options to suit different business models.
 Flexi-desk arrangements provide a cost-effective entry point for traders who do not require a dedicated physical space, while shared workspaces and warehouse units are available for businesses that handle physical stock on-site.

-The step-by-step process for obtaining the licence is as follows:
+The step-by-step process for obtaining the license is as follows:

 Select the business activity and confirm Activity Code 4752.86